Baekalfen/ICAP-avscan/README.md

 Behavior
 --------
 When the FolderWatch application starts, it will add all the current files in the directory to a scan-queue.
-This list is iterated through when there is open for a new connection.
-The max amount of connections is specified in the app.config as 'maxInTransfer.
+This list is iterated through when there is open for new connections.
+The max amount of connections is specified in the app.config as 'maxInTransfer'.
 The scan-queue limit is defined in app.config as 'maxInQueue'.

 Apart from adding all current files in the directory to the scan-queue, it will also watch the directory for created files.
 When a file is created, it is added to the scan-queue.
 The maxInQueue limit ensure that system memory is not clogged with waiting files.
 If the scan-queue is full when a new file is added, it will be ignored.

 In the app.config a 'addAllFilesInterval' is defined in milliseconds.
 When the time has passed, it will added files in the directory to the scan-queue so that they aren't ignored completely.

+The console application will print out to the command prompt with informations, error and so on.
+Alternatively, if it is installed as a service, it will send all messages to the system's event log.